 After you have arrived to Germany, you will need to exchange visa insurance to comprehensive and long-term health insurance.
 TK from Feather will be your best bet.

-Always have those two main insurances in Germany: health and private liability to avoid any legal problems.
+Always have those two main insurances in Germany: health and personal liability.

 Public insurance for international students in Germany